brizzi10/ES6-Demo/README.md

 console output:
 ["facial hair at a high level", "standing on the shoulders of giants at a high level", "bringing back 'that's dope' at a high level"]
 ```
-As seen above, functions with a single parameter also do not need parenthesis around them, and single line functions have an implicit return.
+As seen above, functions with a single parameter also do not need parenthesis around their params, and single line functions have an implicit return.

 With these tools, we were able to spread the hype for these amazing hobbies with minimal keystrokes.